 I had this app for 4 days and the feared judgemental behaviour was in full swing.

 - He took a selfie – swipe left.

 - No hair – swipe left.

-I felt so incredibly shallow – Hey, just call me Shallow Hal – another Jack Black movie reference – are you seeing a pattern?
-In all seriousness, I hated this false sense of entitlement the app gave me, so trust me when I say when it came time to disable my account and delete the app I was relieved.
+I felt so shallow – Hey, just call me Shallow Hal – another Jack Black movie reference – are you seeing a pattern?
+In all seriousness, I hated this false sense of entitlement the app gave me, so trust me when I say when it came time to disable my account and delete the app, I was relieved.

 Every guy I have ever dated, or had a fling with or crushed on did NOT result based on their looks at all.
 It was all because of who they were as people, and how they treated me.
-So it made me question this app even more so, to the point where I couldn’t wait to delete it. – How can I now “find love” on an app that relies solely on looks alone.
+So it made me question this app even more so, where I couldn’t wait to delete it. – How can I now “find love” on an app that relies solely on looks alone.